 Reports of mortality and serious injury relative to PBR as well as total human impacts are contained in records maintained by the New England Aquarium and the NMFS Northeast and Southeast Regional Offices (Table 1).
-From 1996 through 2000, 5 of 9 records of mortality or serious injury (including records from both USA and Canadian waters) involved entanglement or fishery interactions.
+From 1997 through 2001, 6 of 10 records of mortality or serious injury (including records from both USA and Canadian waters) involved entanglement or fishery interactions.
 The reports often do not contain the detail necessary to assign the entanglements to a particular fishery or location.
 However, based on re-examination of the records for the right whale observed entangled in pelagic drift gillnet in July 1993, which included the observer's documentation of lobster gear on the whale's tail stock, and subsequent entanglement reports of this whale, the suspected mortality of this whale was reassigned to the Gulf of Maine and USA mid-Atlantic lobster pot fisheries.
-In this case, the pre-existing entanglement of lobster gear was judged to have been sufficient cause of eventual mortality independent of the drift net entanglement.
-In another instance, a 2 year-old dead male right whale with lobster line through the mouth and deeply embedded at the base of the right flipper beached in Rhode Island in July 1995.
+In this case, the pre-existing entanglement.
+In another instance, a two-year-old dead male right whale with lobster line through the mouth and deeply embedded at the base of the right flipper beached in Rhode Island in July 1995.
 This individual had been sighted previously, entangled, east of Georgia in December 1993, and again in August 1994 in Cape Cod Bay.
 In this case, the entanglement became a serious injury and (directly or indirectly) the cause of the mortality.

-During the period 1996 through 2000, there were at least four documented cases of entanglements for which the intervention of disentanglement teams averted a likely serious injury determination.
-On 6/5/1999, a two year old female, #2753, was found with a line through the mouth and trailing a norwegian ball and highflyer.
-The nature of the entanglement would likely not have allowed the whale to shed the gear, and over a prolonged period, the rope's chaffing would have likely caused systemic infection.
-Another two year old female, #2710, was sighted on 7/21/1999 wrapped in Canadian pot gear.
+Although disentanglement is either unsuccessful or not possible for the majority of cases, during the period 1997 through 2001, there were at least five documented cases of entanglements for which the intervention of disentanglement teams averted a likely serious injury determination.
+On 6/5/99, a two-year-old female, #2753, was found with a line through the mouth and trailing a Norwegian ball and highflyer.
+The nature of the entanglement would likely not have allowed the whale to shed the gear, and over a prolonged period, the rope's chafing likely would have caused systemic infection.
+Another two-year-old female, #2710, was sighted on 7/21/1999 wrapped in Canadian pot gear.
 A line passed through the mouth and around at least the right flipper.
 This entanglement would have become more constrictive as the whale grew.
-On 7/9/00, #2746, a three year old of unknown gender, was seen with a line running through either side of the mouth and bridled behind the blowholes, while another portion of the line pinned the left flipper to the whale's flank.
-A nine year old female, #2223, was sighted on 8/18/00 with line tightly wrapped across her back, running through the mouth, and possibly wrapped on the left flipper.
+On 7/9/00, #2746, a three-year-old of unknown gender was seen with a line running through either side of the mouth and bridled behind the blowholes, while another portion of the line pinned the left flipper to the whale's flank.
+A nine-year-old female, #2223, was sighted on 8/18/00 with line tightly wrapped across her back, running through the mouth, and possibly wrapped on the left flipper.
 Subsequent sightings prior to the disentanglement revealed that the line across the back was beginning to tighten.
+On 7/20/01, #2427, a seven-year-old male was sighted off Portsmouth, New Hampshire, with line wrapped tightly around the rostrum and through the mouth.
+The whale was disentangled later that day, and subsequent resightings indicated that the injuries were healing.
+However, observers also noted that the whale's baleen was damaged, and that the whale was holding its head high out of the water and not diving nearly as frequently as other whales in the area.
+Its swimming and diving behavior was still unusual during the most recent resignting we have on record.